-INDICATION OF THE INTEGRATION OF FACTORS FOR EACH HAZARD'S RELATIVE PRIORITY DETERMINATION
+INDICATION OF THE INTEGRATION OF FACTORS FOR EACH HAZARD'S RELATIVE PRIORITY DETERMINATON

 Measurement Criteria for each Hazard Assessed Criteria's Assessment Rating Integration of factors to determine the Relative Priority Hazard's Relative Priority Rating (incorp.
 ALL factors)

 Very Likely

-Deskahility of Ossumens Likely
+Likely

 Probability of Occurrence Possible

 Unlikely

-SAME CONTROL OF THE SAME OF TH Extreme and the second second second second
+NAME OF THE OWNER OF THE OWNER OF THE OWNER OF THE OWNER OWNER.
+Extreme and the state of t

-Maximum Impact / Moderate - 1777A Very High Priority
+Maximum Impact / Moderate - ##A Very High Priority

-Severity & Consequences Insignificant A July High Priority
+Severity & Consequences Insignificant X 12 3 High Priority

-Vulnerability of Very Vulnerable XX3 Medium Priority
+Vulnerability of Very Vulnerable XX Medium Priority

-Community and/or Vulnerable -175 Lower Priority
+Community and/or Vulnerable -772 Lower Priority

-Environment and/or Economy Small Vulnerability 11/
+Environment and/or Economy Small Vulnerability 1/1/

 Manageability/Coping- Good ///

 Capacity by Responders Adequate //

 to offset Hazard's Impact Basic

 & Vulnerabilities Poor